Pope Francis dies aged 88 after double pneumonia battle

 "With immense gratitude for his example as a true disciple of the Lord Jesus, we commend the soul of Pope Francis to the infinite, merciful love of God, One and Tribune."

-The pontiff had been hospitalised for weeks battling a complex lung infection which led to early stages of kidney insufficiency, the Vatican said.
-All his audiences and planned events had been cancelled.
-He suffered from double pneumonia and HAD been in Rome’s Gemelli hospital treatment, but still managed to attend mass despite his illness.
+The pontiff had been hospitalised for weeks battling a complex lung infection which led to early stages of kidney insufficiency.

+Francis, who suffered from chronic lung disease and had part of one lung removed as a young man, was admitted to Gemelli hospital on February 14 for a respiratory crisis that developed into double pneumonia.

+He spent 38 days there, the longest hospital stay of his 12-year papacy.

 Bouncer to Pontiff: Pope Francis’ extraordinary life